jadecobra/python_tdd_exercises/source/calculator/calculator_1/calculator.rst

     uv run pytest-watcher . --now

-  the terminal_ is my friend, and shows
+  the terminal_ is my friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python
     :emphasize-lines: 8, 10